Angel-ML/angel/docs/algo/gbdt_on_angel_en.md

 * I/O Parameters
 	* angel.train.data.path: input path for train
 	* angel.predict.data.path: input path for predict
-	* ml.feature.num: number of features
+	* ml.feature.index.range: number of features
+	* ml.model.size: the size of model. for some sparse model, there are features that all samples are zero at those indices (invalidate indices). ml.model.size = ml.feature.index.range - number of invalidate indices
 	* ml.data.type: [Angel Data Format](data_format_en.md), can be "dummy" or "libsvm"
 	* angel.save.model.path: save path for trained model
     * angel.predict.out.path: output path for predict